LOVE YOUR FEET MORE

 Most are found in the category ‘cross trainers‘.

-NIKE METCON (Not the 4’s)
+NIKE METCON (not the 4’s)

 Note, the design can look like the heel is raised, but the ‘plastic’ bit is just for looks.